desttools/transmail/README.md

 ## Additional Headers

-Passing additional headers to the email server are possible.
-Simple create any headers you want as an array and pass that to the function
+Passing additional headers to the email server is possible.
+Simple create any name-value pairs you want as an array and pass that to the function

 ```PHP